Richmond's Drinking Water: A History

 of infection by Cryptosporidium and other microbial substances are available from

 the Safe Drinking Water Hotline at 1-800-426-4791.

 The 1996 Safe Drinking Water Act requires water utilities to provide consumers with a

 yearly report on the source and quality of the water they drink.
-The state allows us

 The Virginia Department of Health conducted a source water assessment of our system